 Rating: 5 stars (out of 5)

-After many years of being in the Radio Industry as an Executive/ General Manager and Talent, raising a family JD decided he was going to do what he loves.
+After many years of being in the Radio Industry as an Executive/ General Manager and Talent, raising a family JD decided he was going to do what he loves the most Entertaining !!

-He appreciates the support of all his fans, in less than 2 years he has gain thousands of listeners on social media and averaged 2.8 million on his Rolling Radio Show last year on the Southern Star Podcast Site .. ...Many of his listeners are from Europe, Mexico, New Zealand, Canada as well as the United States.
+He appreciates the support of all his fans, in just a few years he has gain thousands of listeners on social media and averaged 2.8 million on his Rolling Radio Show in 2012 on the Southern Star Podcast Site .. ...Many of his listeners are from Europe, Mexico, New Zealand, Canada as well as the United States.

 Thank you to all that listen and please continue to let us know you are listening and playing our music. :)